About

 bite out of homemade peanut butter egg in blue bowl

-• peanut butter – I like to use a creamy, all natural peanut butter here.
+• natural peanut butter – I like to use an all-natural creamy peanut butter here.
 Usually just salt and peanuts are the ingredients.
 If you use something like JIF, you may find you need to add a couple of teaspoons of oil to the peanut butter.

 • maple syrup – the sweetener that helps make these taste like your favorite Reese’s peanut butter cup